AdobeDocs/analytics.en/help/components/c-calcmetrics/cm-videos.md

 ---
-description: These short videos provide an overview of how to optimize the use of the Calculated Metric tools.
+description: Watch these short videos to get  an overview of how to optimize the use of the calculated metrics.
-title: How-to videos
+title: How-To Videos
 feature: Calculated Metrics
 role: User
 level: Beginner